Dental Bridges Truckee, CA

 How do you clean a fixed dental bridge?

 Cleaning a dental bridge is the same as brushing your teeth.
-The most important thing to remember when cleaning around your fixed dental bridge is to floss under the bridge.
-It is very important to floss daily under the bridge because food that gets stuck under the bridge can harbor bacteria that cause damage to your gums.
+The most essential thing to remember when cleaning around your fixed dental bridge is to floss under the bridge.
+Floss daily under the bridge.
+The food that sticks under the bridge can harbor bacteria that cause damage to your gums.

 What can’t you eat with a dental bridge?

-Dentists recommend staying away from chewy foods, and extra had foods.
-Chewy food can get stuck in your bridge and become very hard to remove.
+Dentists recommend staying away from chewy foods and extra foods.
+Chewy food can get stuck in your bridge and become hard to remove.
 This can lead to bad breath and gum disease.
 Hard foods can damage, break, and bend your bridge.
 This can cause your bridge to become loose and create unnecessary pain.